canyansi/Faial/docs/_posts/2021-05-02-Makeup-of-drone.markdown

 #### 4. Drone control

 Last but not least is the brain.
-The brain of a UAV is the flight controller.
+The brain of a UAV is the **flight controller**.
 The flight controller does what it's name says: controls the flight.
 It tells the rotors how fast to spin and in which direction.
 It reads in sensory data from the surroundings & the drone (air pressure, angular position, acceleration).
 And it's where all the fun autonomous flight possibilities lie.
 You can either buy a prepackaged flight controller or you can make your own from an arduino or rasberry pi!

 #### Add ons